enlihhhhh/enlihhhhh/README.md

 ### Hi there 👋
+I'm a first year Data Science and Artificial Intelligence student at Nanyang Technological University
 <!--
 **enlihhhhh/enlihhhhh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.